ex-man/GeneralInsurance_Class/Lessons/Lesson1/About_shiny.md

 * What `shiny` is and why it can by usefull for actuary
 * Motivation Example
 * How to install and HELLO WORLD example

-  0) folder structure is standart and good practise
+  0) folder structure is standard and good practise
   1) ui vs. server
   2) widgets and inputs vs. outputs
   3) HELLO WORLD app, reactivity
-* Cheatsheet and learning by doing
+* Cheatsheet and other supporting materials

 What `shiny` is and why it can by usefull for actuary